SecureIdentityAlliance/osia/src/doc/functional/_underdiscussion.rst

 """"""""""""""

 The "transactionID" is a string provided by the client application to identity the request being submitted.
-It is optional in most cases.
-When provided, it can be used for tracing and debugging.
+It can be used for tracing and debugging.

 Data Model